Spence School: History

 The Spence School was founded in 1892 by Clara B. Spence, who was its head for 31 years.
 The school's motto is non scholae sed vitae discimus (Latin for 'Not for school, but for life we learn').
 The first building was located on New York City's West 48th Street.
 The school once had a boarding option, but all current girls are day students.

 Clara B. Spence described her school as: "A place not of mechanical instruction, but a school of character where the common requisites for all have been human feeling, a sense of humor and the spirit of intellectual and moral adventure."

 Spence read from Shakespeare in dramatic declamation every week.
 She was known for her conservative comportment and strictness, but also her devotion to women's rights.
 She arranged for Edith Wharton, Helen Keller, and George Washington Carver to speak at the school.
 Isadora Duncan taught dance classes.

 In a commencement address from an unknown year, Spence said that cultivating imagination was an important skill, since “sympathy, that great bond between human beings, is largely dependent on imagination—that is, upon the power of realizing the feelings and the circumstances of others so as to enable us to feel with and for them.”

 The school has been located on East 91st Street since 1929.

+In 1987, renovation and expansion of the 91st street campus was completed by FXCollaborative, including the addition of a three-story building on the western side of the campus.
+When the school wanted to expand and build on the lot in the 1990s, they built a new playground on the roof of the new building to meet the stipulations of the gift.
+In 2004, the Lower School (Kindergarten through Grade 4) was moved to a beautifully restored landmark five-story building at 53 East 93rd Street.
 In 1999, the school purchased the William Goadby Loew House at 53 E 93rd Street for use as its Lower School building.
 In 2008, Spence acquired the adjoining Wanamaker-Munn townhouse on 90th street for use as its Upper School facilities.